Osferay/NilGroups/README.md

   - **SubgroupProductPair( G, U, V )** : Returns a product pair of U and V.
   - **ProductDecomposition( G, U, V, g)** : Returns, if posible, a descomposition of g as a multiplication of elements in U and V
 ### experiments.g:
 Script to see the performance of the algorithms using the groups in exam.gi.
-The results are avaribale in [B. Eick and O. F. Ayala].
+The results are avaribale in [4].

 # Cites